filecoin-project/FIPs/FIPS/fip-solstice.md

 and by the two new governed surfaces, not changes to the consensus mechanism itself.

-  - **Governance over consensus.** Because SWA Governance (via the SWA) can change the w1 schedule and how consensus is rewarded, though not the consensus protocol itself, which only a FIP can change, the most consequential risk is a captured governance tier.
-The mitigations are the 7-day objection window (every change is visible and contestable before it binds), the keyless value path with no standing balance (nothing to drain, no reward redirectable in flight).
+  - **Governance over consensus.** SWA Governance can rewrite the consensus weight schedule, so the main risk is a captured tier.
+Its power stops at parameters: the consensus protocol is changeable only by FIP and network upgrade, and the path is keyless, nothing to drain, no reward redirectable in flight.
+Mitigations layer: every discretionary write needs a published, accepted FIP; both Safes must approve and either alone can cancel during the hold; the 7-day hold is enforced by f02 itself, binding even under a maliciously upgraded SWA; a failed tier is replaced from above via network upgrade (Section 4.3).
+Residual worst case: with both Safes captured, a hostile write still sits visibly queued for the full timelock, and the bound is that race, an emergency network upgrade within SWA_TIMELOCK.

   - **Governance over the registry (SRA capture).** A captured SRA Governance could admit a bogus orchestrator, misattribute